WarriorRobots/ww-robotics-2018/resources/TO_DO.md

 ### To-Do (sorted by priority)

-- DEBUG AutonomoDriveStraight() to figure out what it does when encoders fail
+- pid on shooter
 - find an alternative to Autonomous SendableChooser because we need to use dashboard variables
-- set a mechanical deadband to disable P, and enable I (alternatively set a minimum P value)
-- map out electrical connections on cardboard sheets (remember to create cable relief loops)
-- use encoder.getRate() to check for disconnected encoders, and throw error in driver station
-- make an electrical build guide for the team
-- write code to integrate pneumatic pressure sensors
-- design a prototype to knock cubes onto their side (pneumatic piston hits)
-- can't use chooser because we need to change values on the fly
-- Control Mode switcher: controls all run from XboxController at press of a button

----

-- PID 3 modes for shooter
-	+ driver override in case of jam
-- change autonomodrivestraight int to double
-- make the if statement better with var assignments
 - auto encoder measurement conversion
-- exponential turning in tank drive
-- fix up trigger / button clash & make naming convention
-- drive disable method for debugging
-- change pid of shootermotors to use both encoders
+- change autoDrives to compensate for encoder failure
-- remove all @debug variables right before comp
-- label talons
-- make subsystems Sendable and give them data
+- make all util classes getselected
 - add a reset button that does Scheduler.getInstance().removeAll() and sets all motors to 0
-- networking?
-- make all util classes getselected
 - make driving easier (lower gains, cheesy algos?)
+- remove all @debug variables right before comp
-- deadzone joysticks in constants.java
+- exponential turning in tank drive
-- pid on shooter
+- Control Mode switcher: controls all run from XboxController at press of a button

 ---

 ### ERRORS

-- Motor Safety Handler
-- gradlew socket is not established
-- battery voltage enters brownout with new batteries
-- inconsistent radio connections
-	+ solution tested 2/10 12:31pm: change roborio to static ((failure))
-	+ needs practice static ip
-- robot lags behind during low voltage turn
 - robot using average of two encoders will drive at double distance
 - navx failure on practice bots 2/12 5pm
 - talon ids are changing (2/27)